 After starting with two teachers, a handful of church volunteers and 40 students, the program now averages 150 to 200 students a year.
 While the students represent over 20 countries, most use Spanish as their first language.
 Students are assisted by over 40 volunteer teachers who come from all backgrounds, e.g., teachers, doctors, nurses, and engineers.
 Most are now retired, and many do not have a teaching background.
 Learning levels are structured from beginner to advanced.
 At higher levels, writing and speech are emphasized.
 Some teachers provide extra tutoring and/or act as conversation partners.
 Prospective students are interviewed during registration periods to determine their placement level.
 The interview consists of a verbal and writing placement tests to determine the student’s current capability with English.
 The students are placed in one of four levels.
 They select the morning and/or evening sessions. .

 Child care is offered at no cost so that parents are able to attend classes.
 Our child care program provides a learning environment for the children.
 In addition, it provides a yearly book fair for children.

-The program is supported by the Church and funded by grants from the Arsht-Cannon Fund, Harry K. Foundation, Gannett Foundation and SoDel Cares, along with individual and local business donations.
+The program is supported by the Church and funded by grants from the Arsht-Cannon Fund, Longwood Foundation, Harry K. Foundation, Gannett Foundation and SoDel Cares, along with donations from individuals and local businesses.

-If you are interested in volunteering for this ministry (office work, kitchen help, childcare, ESL classes, donation of food, etc), please contact the LCOS office at 302-227-3066, or by email at firstname.lastname@example.org.
+If you are interested in volunteering with our program (Teaching ESL classes, childcare, administrative, donating food, etc), please contact the LCOS office at 302-515-4385 or by email at firstname.lastname@example.org.